-Bizarre Magistrate Judge Ruling Says That If Facebook Deletes In Account, It No Longer Needs To Keep Details Private
+Bizarre Magistrate Judge Ruling Says That If Facebook Deletes An Account, It No Longer Needs To Keep Details Private

 from the that-doesn't-make-any-sense dept